 I am writing at length about rust printing on this Home Page since it is a way to contextualize my various approaches to the creation of other art textiles, vintage or “vintagized”.
 It is a way to explain to myself as well as interested readers why I bother to cultivate interest in vintage textiles.
 My art takes its cultural meaning, I believe, from the interplay among technical processes, the provenance of the materials and my own nature and disposition.

-About My Rust Printed and Stitched Vintage Linens
+Rust Printed and Stitched Vintage Linens

 I am experimenting with rust printing on found linens , both plain and patterned.
 I will later stitch them by machine and by hand and maybe print or dye them with other materials, too.
 I am using vintage hand embroidery thread- Belding’s Artsyl Floss which ceased production in1935.